-Businesses are seeing an increased push of interest from customers, investors, regulators, and communities for companies to measure, report, and improve their ESG impact.
-As demand for investor-grade data and reporting for sustainability has grown, various global bodies such as the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board (SASB), and the Taskforce on Climate-Related Financial Disclosures (TCFD) have released sustainability reporting standards that organizations can adopt.
-In addition to the above voluntary guidelines, there are jurisdictional regulatory reporting guidelines such as the US SEC climate proposal and the EU ESRS that have proposed mandating sustainability disclosures.
+Businesses are seeing an increased push and interest from customers, investors, regulators, and communities for companies to measure, report, and improve their impact on environmental, social, and governance (ESG) goals.
+As demand for investor-grade data and reporting for sustainability has grown, various global bodies such as the Global Reporting Initiative, Sustainability Accounting Standards Board, and the Task Force on Climate-Related Financial Disclosures have released sustainability reporting standards that organizations can adopt voluntarily.
+In addition, there are jurisdictional regulatory reporting guidelines such as the US SEC climate proposal and the European sustainability reporting standards that have proposed mandating these disclosures.

-Mindful of the need to simplify the sustainability reporting landscape, the International Financial Reporting Standards (IFRS) Foundation set up the International Sustainability Standards Board (ISSB) during COP26 in Glasgow with the aim of establishing a baseline for sustainability reporting standards that can apply globally.
+Mindful of the need to simplify the sustainability reporting landscape, the International Financial Reporting Standards (IFRS) Foundation set up the International Sustainability Standards Board (ISSB) during COP26 in Glasgow with the aim of establishing a baseline for sustainability reporting standards that can be applied globally.

-To this end, the ISSB released Exposure Drafts S1 (General requirements for disclosure of sustainability-related financial information) and S2 (Climate-related disclosures) in March 2022 and welcomed feedback from stakeholders to shape the final draft of the standards.
+In March 2022, the ISSB released Exposure Drafts S1 (general requirements for disclosure of sustainability-related financial information) and S2 (climate-related disclosures) and requested feedback from stakeholders to shape the final draft of the standards.

-Genpact's submission is a thematic aggregation of the discussion points and focuses on five themes across IFRS S1 and S2.
-Developed with a view to helping build standards that are practical, fit for purpose, and easy to adopt, the paper aims to identify areas that require more clarity or guidance on whose implementation might prove onerous compared to its potential value.
-The five themes revolve around:
+From the discussions, we identified five themes across IFRS S1 and S2.
+The goal?
+To build standards that are practical, fit for purpose, and easy to adopt.
+This paper identifies the areas that require more clarity or guidance or whose implementation might be onerous compared to its potential value.
+The five themes:

-- The definition of materiality and its application from a stakeholder and jurisdictional reporting perspective
+1. The definition of materiality and its application

-- The tracking and reporting of emissions data at the national level with origin tagging
+4. Tracking and reporting of emissions data at the country level with origin tagging

-- The recommended timelines for applicability and the adoption of the proposed standards
+5. Timelines for applicability and adoption of the proposed standards